xiongchiamiov/xiongchiamiov.github.com/about/me.md

 ## Programming

-I'm currently a 3rd-year Software Engineering student at [Cal Poly], the best university around. ;) I'm employeed part-time as a programmer/sys-admin at [MathTV.com], a local math textbook company.
+I'm currently finishing up my 4th year as a Software Engineering student at [Cal Poly], the best university around. ;) I'm employeed part-time as a programmer/sys-admin at [MathTV.com], a local math textbook company.
 While it may not have the glamour of some other jobs, I have very flexible hours, work with nice people, and get paid to work on open-source projects.
 Win!

 [PHP] was my first true programming language that I spent any time with, and it was my primary until the summer after my freshman year of university, when I